MarkClinton/footy-stats-cli/README.md

 program to display the league and season to the user on the main menu screen.

 The same can be said for the Team menu.
 Before making a request for Team data, we ask the user to select their team of choice.
-The APIClient is then updated with the teams ID so we can make a request for data.
+The APIClient is then updated with the team's ID so we can make a request for data.

 ![Saving User Selection](documentation/imagery/images/features/Build_APIClient.gif)